 Instruction 3 Hours per week

-Duration of Semester End Examination 3 Hours
+Duration 3 Hours

-Semester End Examination 60 Marks
+SEE 60 Marks

 CIE 40 Marks

 Credits 3

-Course objectives: To make the students to
+To make the students to

 - 1. To know the various forms of waste - 2.
 To understand the processes of Biomass Pyrolysis. - 3.
 To learn the technique of Biomass Combustion.